 - Collective liberation

-Crip ancestorship focuses on the fact that the law alone isn’t enough to fulfil the problems of disabled persons.
+Crip ancestorship focuses on the fact that the law alone isn’t enough to fulfill the problems of disabled persons.
 Civil society must engage and be concerned regarding the rights of disabled persons.
-The movement for disability rights is increasing, which can be attributed to technology and the need for accessible places that provide equality to everyone regardless of ability or disability.
+The movement for disability rights is increasing due to technology and the need for accessible places that provide equality to everyone regardless of ability or disability.